 To submit an application, please follow the link: Online Application

 For information on bursaries available from the AA, see AA Financial Aid.
-In order to be eligible to apply for a bursary, applicants must submit their application and portfolio (if applicable) no later than 26 January 2018, stating their interest in an AA bursary in the ‘Finances and Funding’ section.
-Applicants who require an English language examination must also have booked and passed one of the approved English language examinations listed on the AA website by 26 January 2018 in order to be eligible for a bursary.
+In order to be eligible to apply for a bursary, applicants must submit their application and portfolio no later than by the January deadline, stating their interest in an AA bursary in the ‘Finances and Funding’ section.
+Applicants who require an English language examination must also have passed one of the approved English language examinations listed on the AA website in order to be eligible for a bursary.
 The bursary application procedure will be explained once applicants receive an official offer.

 International students are advised to look for available national scholarships.
 Past and present Projective Cities students have received funding from: